When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 You may find useful information about weather conditions on the below pages:

 ⇒ HZS – life rescue service in Slovakia.
-There's lots of useful information on their website, but again, English version isn't available.
+There's lots of useful information on their website, but again, the English version isn't available.

 Emergency numbers :